HSF/hsf.github.io/_gsdocs-proposals/2020/proposal_ROOTdocumentation.md

 enter the ROOT world, is also provided.
 And finally a "Manual" guides users trough the ROOT tools and concepts [7].

 ## Tasks

  Possible tasks might include:

 - Because ROOT's documentation is mainly physics-oriented, it is more difficult for non-physicists to pick up ROOT.
 The Manual should address this.
-- Documentation of Python bindings in the reference guide.
+- The ROOT Python bindings suffers from a lack of documentation.
+It should be extended in the reference guide.
-- Series of new "tutorial for modern analysis" is needed to illustrate the functionalities provided by ROOT 7.
+- Series of new "tutorials for modern analysis" is needed to illustrate the functionalities provided by ROOT 7.
+- RNTuple is the new data format ROOT will provide in the future.
+It will be the sucessor of the TTree object which is used to stored the 1 exabyte of data previously mentioned.
-- Technical specifications for the new data format RNTuple.
+  Therefore, detailed Technical specifications of this new object is crucial.

 ## Project duration